 If you have put new objects down in that area, remove them, because the mouse will be wary of any new objects.

-For this reason, I always leave a few traps scattered about around the best areas to leave mouse traps.
-Because the traps have been there for some time, they will not smell ‘new’, and they are ready to catch mice at all times!
+For this reason, as part of my DIY pest control techniques, I always leave a few traps scattered around the best areas to leave mouse traps.
+Because the traps have been there for some time, they will not smell ‘new,’ and they are ready to catch mice at all times!

 Tell Everyone Else To Disappear Too

 If you have kids, they will naturally be interested in looking at the mouse when it appears, but the mouse is not easy to lure out when a human being is present.